AnalyticsCLI Privacy Policy

 3. Core hosting in Germany

-The core AnalyticsCLI application and database workloads are operated on servers in Germany.
-Depending on configuration, we may additionally use supporting providers for authentication, bot protection, billing, analytics, monitoring, and content delivery.
+AnalyticsCLI currently stores analytics event data and related backups in Germany (EU).
+This is an analytics-data residency commitment, not full-data residency for every supporting service.
+Depending on configuration, we may additionally use supporting providers for authentication, bot protection, billing, monitoring, and content delivery.
 Those providers are listed below to the extent they are enabled in the live environment.

 4. Website access logs and infrastructure security